 As someone who runs a digital business, I’m not comfortable using unsecure wifi for very much.
 Your mileage may vary – AKA I know other people might actually unplug when they travel so this might not be a big deal to the average traveler.

-The bazillion dollar question – Would I stay here again?
+The bazillion dollar question – Would I stay at the Stonewall Motor Lodge Texas again?